Are you ready for some football? Heck, yes! And we have the play-by-play on how to watch NFL games — for free.

 If you’re wondering how to catch all the games this fall, don’t worry.
 With the right setup, you won’t miss a thing.

 The NFL season kicked off on NBC on Thursday, Sept.
 8, with the reigning Super Bowl champions Los Angeles Rams taking the field against the Buffalo Bills.
-This year, the NFL season has an 18-week playing schedule filled with a total of 272 games.
+This season, the NFL season has an 18-week playing schedule filled with a total of 272 games.
 That’s a lot of games to keep straight.
 Knowing how to watch NFL games can make or break your weekend plans.

 Catch Free NFL Games On Local OTA Channels